rizhaalfianita/FrontendDevReactjs-1-Rizha-Alfianita/README.md

 # Overview

-This project was addressed to fullfill the techical test as Front End Developer (React JS).
+This project is addressed to fullfill the techical test as Front End Developer (React JS).

 ## Tech Stacks